hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_minimalist_illustration_of_a_robo_ea378cf7-c932-4ca2-bd66-843d43438333-0_3.content.md

 Our website provides a wealth of resources to help you create a minimalist workspace, including:

 -   Tips for Decluttering Your Physical Space
 -   Strategies for Organizing Your Digital Files
 -   Mindfulness Techniques to Reduce Stress and Boost Productivity

 ## Contact Us

 If you have any questions or feedback, we'd love to hear from you.
-Contact us at [email protected] or follow us on Twitter @RoboTaskHQ.
+Contact us at me@pavolhejny.com or follow us on Twitter @RoboTaskHQ.

 ---